Knowledge Base

 A query for Bananas showing Bananas Foster as the Promoted result

-When using the Hosted Search Experience and Preview, Promotions are easily identified by the Star icon to the right hand side of the promoted result(s).
+When using the Hosted Search Experience and Preview, promotions are identified by a star icon displayed on the right-hand side of the promoted results.

 Faceting